 “You Rick Rake the private dick?”

 Hey!
 He broke the silence.
 Good going.
 I nod back by way of reply and then add “And you’re a cop.
 Hooray, we all know one another.”

-"Your dour and dry demeanour is deserved I see," he says, lowering himself into my client chair.
+“Your reputation for a dour and dry demeanour is deserved I see,” he says, lowering himself into my client chair.
 He’s getting it wet but I’m trying not to notice.

 “Well, I don’t know you but I’m betting you’re known as Inspector Alliteration.”

 It gets a wry smile from him which is good.
 Those angry cops who fly off the handle at the slightest jibe can be real painful to work with and I really don’t work well in the mornings.

 “You been using any similes in your inner monologue this morning Rake?”